meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-13-amplify-program.md

 cost, technology, complexity, low prioritization by leadership, lack of staff time and expertise, and the Paperwork Reduction Act (PRA).
 OMB probed these barriers during meetings with HISPs.
-The meetings yielded a few insights, and primarily pointed to two blockers: 1) service teams simply don&#39;t know how to gather feedback directly from customers on a regular basis and often default to surveys only (If at all), and 2) many overthink the requirements (time, money, and training) needed to start customer research.
+The meetings yielded a few insights, and primarily pointed to two blockers: 1) service teams simply don’t know how to gather feedback directly from customers on a regular basis and often default to surveys only (If at all), and 2) many overthink the requirements (time, money, and training) needed to start customer research.
 To provide direct coaching and collaboration kick-starting this work, we realized that many HISPs could benefit from a program to amplify their customer understanding.